ajs-voices/ascendant/notes/plot-points.md

 1. The twin flame uses his favor to make prometheus help the thrid ascendant save the world
 1. Prometheus sacrifices himself to save the third ascendant agaisnt the forced ascendant

-## The Triumvirate Points

-1. Finds love and safety with his twin flame only to be denies
-1. The third ascendant binds the praetorian to him
-1. The twin flame and the third ascendant are reunited on rocky shores
-1. They make their own family/clan/pack
-1. "Marries" his twin flame in a ceremony cementing the bond between the three members of the Third Ascendant's Triumvirate
-1. The magical conception of their twin children
-1. The third ascendant hits rock bottom from a catostrophic failure
-1. With the help of family the triumvirte regains their foothold and come to defeate the agent of the umbra

-## The Kings of New York Plot Points
+## The "King" of the City Points

 1. Defeat the Dragon and become his own Dragon Clan
 1. Survive the attempts on his life from his own people
 1. Survive the demon
 1. Save half of the Vampire Council and gain their allegence
 1. Stop the CCB from blowing up the Venatori
-1. Become the most powerful Venatori threw the old ways
+1. Become the most powerful Venatori through the old ways
 1. Create a advising council consisting of all factions including the humans and the city of new york itself
 1. Build a safe haven for all races with the backing of all races